 Although these studies do shed some light on the potential stress-regulating effects of cordyceps, more evidence is needed to understand the full extent of its adaptogenic nature.

-Hericium erinaceus, commonly known as lion’s mane, is another mushroom thought to offer adaptogenic effects.
+However, Lion's Mane is also becoming well-known for its potential adaptogenic effects.
 One study found that Lion’s Mane may help reverse stress-related changes impacting crucial neurotransmitters, like dopamine and serotonin.
 It may also help reduce certain inflammatory markers known to increase when experiencing stress.

 Another study suggests that Lion’s Mane may prevent the downregulation of brain-derived neurotrophic factor (BDNF) when experiencing a stressful event, which may help decrease the chances of experiencing stress-related depression.